 - Apply as a firm for qualification in the program;

-- Provide documentation adhering to the QSA Validation Requirements - PA-QSA
+- Provide documentation adhering to the PA-QSA Qualification Requirements

 - Qualify individual employees, through training and testing, to perform the assessments; and